-Plan Feature Pre-2017 LTIP Current LTIP Vesting Three to four years Five years Performance Condition "Static" performance conditions (targets set at inception) "Dynamic" performance conditions (targets set annually) Cumulative (could be earned at any point in the three to four years) Non-cumulative (corporate and individual targets set annually) Annual Incentive Plan Impact No impact Reduced Forfeiture Risk Low (limited forfeiture triggers) High (multiple forfeiture triggers)
+Long-Term Incentive Program Key Features Vesting Five years Performance Condition "Dynamic" performance conditions (targets set annually) and Non-cumulative corporate and individual targets set annually Forfeiture Risk High (multiple forfeiture triggers)

-Pursuant to the Current LTIP, the Current LTIP Participants agreed to receive cash bonus compensation only for extraordinary personal performance or Corporation results in exchange for a one-time grant of Common Shares through the EPSP (for Canadian participants) and RSUs through the EIP (for U.S. participants) (the "Equity Grant").
-Henceforth, the Current LTIP Participants will only be awarded cash incentives in the event of "extraordinary performance" that is meaningful to the Corporation as assessed by the CEO in partnership with the CGC Committee.
+Pursuant to the LTIP, the LTIP Participants agreed to receive cash bonus compensation only for extraordinary personal performance or Corporation results in exchange for a one-time grant of Common Shares through the EPSP (for Canadian participants) and RSUs through the EIP (for U.S. participants) (the "Equity Grant").
+The LTIP Participants are only awarded cash incentives in the event of "extraordinary performance" that is meaningful to the Corporation as assessed by the CEO in partnership with the CGC Committee.
 The Equity Grant has a vesting period of five years, with 15% of the Equity Grant vesting on August 31, 2017 and 21.25% for each year thereafter through to December 31, 2021.
-Vesting of each annual tranche is conditional upon the achievement by the Corporation of a performance threshold as determined by the Board for the relevant fiscal year (the "Performance Threshold") and achievement by the employee of certain performance milestones for the relevant fiscal year (the "Performance Milestones") as established by the Board with respect to the CEO and by the CEO with respect to the other Current LTIP Participants.
-The Performance Threshold for 2017 was determined by the Board to have been achieved; the Performance Threshold for fiscal 2018 was set at a 35% earnings before interest and taxes (EBIT) margin and was determined by the Board to have been achieved; and the Performance Threshold for fiscal 2019 is set at a 35% EBIT margin.
+Vesting of each annual tranche is conditional upon the achievement by the Corporation of a performance threshold as determined by the Board for the relevant fiscal year (the "Performance Threshold") and achievement by the employee of certain performance milestones for the relevant fiscal year (the "Performance Milestones") as established by the Board with respect to the CEO and by the CEO with respect to the other LTIP Participants.
+The Performance Thresholds for 2018, 2019, and 2020 was determined by the Board to have been achieved.
+The Performance Threshold for fiscal 2020 was set at a 35% earnings before interest and taxes (EBIT) margin.
 Dividends on granted Common Shares or RSUs, as applicable, will accrue to the employees commencing on the grant date.
-In the case of Mr. Grosskopf, in lieu of an Equity Grant, his existing performancebased stock options were amended so that vesting of such options is similarly subject to a Performance Threshold and Performance Milestones.
+In the case of Mr. Grosskopf, in lieu of an Equity Grant, his existing performance-based stock options were amended so that vesting of such options is similarly subject to a Performance Threshold and Performance Milestones.
 See "Employment Agreements, Termination and Change of Control Benefits".
 Participation in this program was conditional upon the execution and delivery of a new employment agreement between the relevant Sprott entity and each executive or key employee participating in the program.
 See "Executive Compensation - Employment Agreements, Termination and Change of Control Benefits".